aws-amplify/discord-bot/README.md

 4. Run the application with `pnpm dev`
 5. As the server owner navigate to `http://localhost:3000/`, log in, and visit `/admin` to configure the instance

+Once you are finished working with the Discord Bot you will want to stop the database container with `pnpm stop-db`

 ### Setting up a Discord Bot

 <!-- TODO: screenshots -->